product-science/docs/docs/ios/xcode.md

 ## 1. Copy `productscience.yaml` to your project's root directory

-_NOTE: Skip this step if your build environment does not allow network access.
-PS will share detailed instructions directly with your team._
+_NOTE: If your build environment does not allow network access, then you will be provided with a 'productscience.zip' archive instead of a .yaml file.
+Copy the entire .zip archive to your workspace directory (do not unzip the archive)._

 Product Science will provide you with a `productscience.yaml` file that contains your credentials and configuration details.